PPM Express Help Center

 Known as Intercom's internal scoring system for prioritizing ideas, RICE allows product teams to work on the initiatives that are most likely to impact any given goal.

 After you provide values for each field, those individual numbers get turned into one overall score using a formula.
-This formula gives product teams a standardized number that can be applied across any type of initiative that needs to be added from the backlog to the roadmap timeline view.
+This formula gives product teams a standardized number that can be applied across any type of initiative that needs to be added from the backlog to the Roadmap timeline view.

 Value vs. Effort Score: Impact / Effort.